Last Updated on February 20, 2023 by Dave Schoenbeck

 It goes back to the saying, “communication is the response you get.”
 So I had to learn how to keep my message understandable, compact, repeatable, and implementable, as all effective employee training should be.

 Effective employee training isn’t a single event—it is an ongoing process that needs to be consistently managed.
 To begin, managers need to develop an organized list of objectives and goals to be learned.
 Effectiveness can’t be measured unless you know what the outcome is supposed to be.

 Next, look at your methods.
 Your training should be fun, entertaining, and interactive.
-No one wants to be lectured at all day.
-Find a way to communicate the necessary information in a way that engages your audience and encourages active listening.
+No one wants to be lectured all day.
+Instead, find a way to communicate the necessary information in a way that engages your audience and encourages active listening.

 Part of learning is explaining how to apply the skill.
 Explaining the “why” and not just the “how” helps your employees connect the dots and better retain information.

-As you train, you should be periodically testing for comprehension.
-This is a good way to gauge the effectiveness of your training methods and make sure progress is being made.
-In fact, the best time to begin these tests is actually before you even hire a new employee.
+As you train, you should be periodically tested for comprehension.
+This is an excellent way to gauge your training methods’ effectiveness and ensure progress is being made.
+The best time to begin these tests is before hiring a new employee.

 Finally, trainers should celebrate achievement.
-Positive reinforcement goes a long way towards encouraging good behavior.
-Let your employees know that you see how well they’re learning and reward their efforts.
+Positive reinforcement goes a long way toward encouraging good behavior.
+Let your employees know you see how well they learn and reward their efforts.